chauhan-abhi/node-samples/README.md

 - http
 - events
 - express
 - morgan        --> for logging
 - pug           --> template engine
 - config        --> hierarchical configurations for your app                                               deployments in JSON files or env vars
 - Joi           --> Validation
 - fawn          --> Two phase commit in Transaction in MongoDb
 - Lodash        --> Object handling
+- jsonwebtoken  --> handling jwt in authentication